Where to Stay in Vernazza (2025): Best Hotels, Sea-View Balconies & Station-Easy Picks

 Vernazza–Monterosso Hike (Blue Trail / Sentiero Azzurro)

-This is the most iconic section of the Cinque Terre trails.
-It climbs steeply out of Vernazza and rewards you with sweeping sea views and that classic shot looking back at the harbour.
-The path is safe and well-marked but exposed, so start early to avoid the heat and crowds, and carry plenty of water.
-A Cinque Terre Trekking Card is required for entry, which you can pick up at the station or online.
+This is the iconic Cinque Terre walk.
+The trail climbs straight out of Vernazza, giving you sweeping views almost immediately — including that famous angle looking back at the harbour.
+It’s well-marked, but steep and exposed, so start early, carry water, and pace yourself.
+A Cinque Terre Trekking Card is required; you can pick it up at the station or online.

-For the nitty-gritty (timings, stairs, where the best photo stops are), here’s my Monterosso–Vernazza hike guide.
+For the step-by-step details (timing, stairs, and where the best photo stops are), see my Monterosso–Vernazza hike guide.

-Not up for walking both ways?
-Take the ferry back — check ferry tickets and timetable here →
+Not up for a round trip?
+Catch the ferry back instead — check ferry tickets and timetable here →

 Experience the Reopened Via dell’Amore (Manarola to Riomaggiore)

-After more than a decade of closure, the Via dell’Amore reopened in 2024.
-It’s short — just over a kilometre — but gives you sweeping cliffside views and a taste of Cinque Terre’s history.
-The path can be crowded, so late afternoon is often the most enjoyable time to walk it.
-If you want an easy but memorable stretch, this is the one.
-If you prefer a quieter but scenic alternative, the Corniglia–Manarola via Volastra hike is a good swap on busy days.
+After more than ten years of closure, the Via dell’Amore reopened in 2024.
+It’s short (just over a kilometre) but worth it for the dramatic cliffside views and a sense of Cinque Terre’s history.
+It does get crowded, so late afternoon is often the nicest time to walk.

 Sip Cinque Terre Wine in the Vineyards